 Consider whether you favor modern kitchen ideas or a more traditional family kitchen.
 Timeless designs include Shaker kitchens, with paneled doors and in-frame options, while handless or recessed handles give contemporary slab furniture a flowing, uninterrupted finish.

 Once you determine the style of cabinetry (take a look at our handy kitchen cabinet design guide for ideas), think about the worksurfaces – do you want complementary or contrast – and then the finishing touches such as wall tiles, splashbacks, flooring, appliances and accessories.

 Wood tones and matt black accents inject a touch of Scandi style to the room while metallics and raw, unfinished materials enhance industrial-style kitchens.
 Monochrome is modern and stylish while pops of vibrant color keep it playful and fun.

 2. Create a rustic Scandi look in an all white kitchen

-Nope, white kitchens don't have to be stark and minimalist, you can create a lovely cosy, inviting space and still have the all white kitchen of your dreams.
+Nope, white kitchens don't have to be stark and minimalist, you can create a lovely cozy, inviting space and still have the all white kitchen of your dreams.
 Take some tips from the Scand-inspired space and warm things up using wooden accents and house plants.
-The curtains over the cabinets instead of doors is fab idea you could easy DIY for cheap too.
+The curtains over the cabinets instead of doors is a fab idea you could easily DIY for cheap too.